Incoming profile

 A student with full-time dedication will be considered one who can dedicate 8 hours of daily work to carry out the face-to-face training activities and autonomous work that have been established in their Doctoral Activities Document.

 A student with part-time dedication will be one who can dedicate more than 4 hours and less than 8 hours of work daily to carry out face-to-face training activities and autonomous work that have been established in their Doctoral Activities Document.
-The condition of student with part-time dedication must be authorized by the Academic Commission of the program.
+The condition of a student with part-time dedication must be authorized by the Academic Commission of the program.